-- Payment Online - We have set up a link on our website that enables parents to pay tuition online.
+Payment Online - We have set up a link on our website that enables parents to pay tuition online.
 You can now pay any portion of their tuition via credit or debit card, or via electronic check.
+Visa credit cards now accepted.
 Click here to Pay Online.

 Joining the Solebury School community requires a significant financial investment.
 The primary responsibility for financing a student's independent school education rests with his or her extended family.
 Because Solebury School is committed to making the excellence of our program available to a diverse group of students regardless of family financial circumstances, grants are awarded based upon demonstrated financial need.
 Priority is given to returning students, children of alumni, academically successful students.

 Approximately 40% of our students receive at least some financial aid.
 Grants are based on demonstrated family need.
 Financial aid is limited, so it is important to complete the financial aid process early.
 Solebury School uses The School and Student Service for Financial Aid (SSS), which is a service of the National Association of Independent Schools (NAIS).
 To complete the online application visit NAIS-School and Student Services.

 ||Send original PFS with fee to the School and Student Services

 ||Send copy of PFS to Solebury School Financial Aid Office

 ||Send copy of 2013 Federal Income Tax Form 1040 with W-2’s and all other supporting forms and schedules to Solebury School.

 Trustees Merit Scholarship Program